 The agent-native CLI standard

 CLI tools are how AI agents touch everything else.
 Compilers, databases, git, the cloud, the shell.
-An agent asked to ship code, rotate a credential, grep a log, or deploy a branch does not call a SaaS API — it shells out to a binary, reads the output, decides what went right or wrong, and picks the next move.
+An agent asked to ship code, rotate a credential, grep a log, or deploy a branch frequently shells out to a binary.
+It's the lowest-common-denominator interface where APIs don't exist or don't compose.
+The agent reads the output, decides what went right or wrong, and picks the next move.
 There is no human between the request and the process.
 The CLI either makes that loop tractable or it does not.

 - 02 Structured, Parseable Output CLI tools MUST separate data from diagnostics and offer machine-readable output formats.
 Mixing status messages with data forces agents into fragile regex extraction that breaks on any format change.